 What’s the best way to acquire foreign cash?
-The chart below shows how you can save up to US $140 in exchange fees for €500 (Eurose.
+The chart below shows how you can save up to US $140 in exchange fees for €500 (Euros).
 It’s worth the time to learn the best options.
-Even though the rates will change, this is still the order of cost-savings.
+Even as rates change, this will still remain the order of cost-savings.

 Wire Transfer is the most economical.
 I’ve used wire transfers for payments of costly items such as for tuition abroad.
 When I was applying for jobs in China, I also opened an account there so I could wire myself enough money to cover expenses until my first paycheck.

 ATM withdrawal is the next best option.
 I’ve noticed marketing materials often say “no foreign fee” but they neglect to mention the “conversion fee” – so make sure you inquire about both with your bank.